 Near Pasco in Franklin County, Washington — The American West (Northwest)

 Location.
-46° 13.092′ Touch for map.
-The marker is located in the middle of a scenic parking area on the left hand side of Sacajawea Park Road just south of US-12.
+46° 13.092′ N, 119° 1.624′ W. Marker is near Pasco, Washington, in Franklin County.
+Marker can be reached from the intersection of Sacajawea Park Road and U.S. 12, on Touch for map.
 Marker is in this post office area: Pasco WA 99301, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 11 miles of this marker, measured as the crow flies.
-Ainsworth (here, next to this marker); Lewis and Clark Trail (approx. 0.7 miles away); Here Stood Fort Nez Perce (approx. 10.8 miles away); Fort Walla Walla (approx. 10.8 miles away); Fort Walla Walla (approx. 10.8 miles away); The History of Wallula (approx. 12.2 miles away).
+At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
+Sacagawea (here, next to this marker); Lewis and Clark Trail (approx. 0.7 miles away); Here Stood Fort Nez Perce (approx. 10.8 miles away); Fort Nez Percés / Fort Walla Walla (approx. 10.8 miles away); Fort Walla Walla (approx. 10.8 miles away); The History of Wallula (approx. 12.2 miles away).

 Also see . . .
 Washington Secretary of State: A History of Franklin County.
 (Submitted on August 17, 2010, by PaulwC3 of Northern, Virginia.)

 Credits.
 This page was last revised on January 27, 2020.
 It was originally submitted on August 17, 2010, by PaulwC3 of Northern, Virginia.
 This page has been viewed 998 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on August 17, 2010, by PaulwC3 of Northern, Virginia.